sau123/IoT-Distributive-System/README.md

 Energy Management | This tab of the website displays the current attribute values of the devices.
 It displays the last 5 attribute values of each IoT devices and makes a decision whether to optimize it.
 Location Management   | Displays the current location of all the devices.
 Since the project didn't consist of actual devices, the latitude and longitude of the device are hardcoded.
 Security Management   | Implemented the Messaging IaaS to get a message incase of security breach.
 Efficiency Management | Optimizes the attribute values of the devices like temperature, voltage, pressure if they are above their respective threshold value.
-If the user wish to, he can change the current values of the device to optimal values and the same is reflected in the MongoDB,
+If the user wish to, he can change the current values of the device to optimal values and the same is reflected in the MongoDB.

+######Team Members :
+Nikitha Raviraj
+Saumeel Gajera
+Vinod Baalaji A
+Ramya Sharadh